alexchamberlain/mutant/README.md

 A more complex example with symmetric and inverse properties (`schema:spouse` and `schema:children`) is provided in `examples/family-tree`.

+## Key Concepts

+### Hexastore

+The in-memory storage is based on a paper entitled [Hexastore: Sextuple Indexing for Semantic Web Data Management][1].
+The paper proposes a bespoke storage format for RDF that exploits its simple triple structure.
+That is, it uses 6 indices that cover every permutation of subject (s), predicate (p) and object (o), and are conventially known by their initials: spo, pos, osp, sop, ops, pso.

+### RDF*/Turtle*

+In the paper [Foundations of an Alternative Approach to Reification in RDF][3], an extension to RDF was proposed that allowed subjects and objects to themselves be triples; Blazegraph dubbed this [Reification Done Right][4].
+It allows you to simply make statements about other statements, without the need for `rdfs:Statement` blank nodes, which are expensive to store and hard to query.
+It can be mapped back to RDF if necessary, though we have not implemented that at this stage.

 ## Technology

 `mutant` is implemented as a single Python package `hexastore`, which has the following levelised structure: